 1 in stock

 An Inro is a Japanese medicine box.
 Consisting of a stack of tiny, nested boxes, inrō were most commonly used to carry identity seals and medicine.
 The stack of boxes is held together by a cord that is laced through cord runners down one side, under the bottom, and up the opposite side.
-The ends of the cord are secured to a netsuke, a kind of toggle that is passed between the sash and pants and then hooked over the top of the sash to suspend the inrō.
 An ojime, or bead, is provided on the cords between the inrō and netsuke to hold the boxes together.
 This bead is slid down the two suspension cords to the top of the inrō to hold the stack together while the inrō is worn, and slid up to the netsuke when the boxes need to be unstacked to access their contents.
 Inrō were made of a variety of materials, including wood, ivory, bone, and lacquer.
 Lacquer was also used to decorate inro made of other materials.

 Inrō, like the ojime and netsuke they were associated with, evolved over time from strictly utilitarian articles into objects of high art and immense craftsmanship.

 We bring an eclectic mix of old and new in a wide range of price points.
 There’s something for everyone at A Classy Clutter!
 Open Monday through Saturday 10-6.
 In addition to antiques, vintage items, toys and books, we also carry the line of paint called ReThunk Junk!